wapiflapi/binglide/README.md

 ### images & sound

 When looking at uncompressed images or sound the patterns are pretty similar.
-It is mainly a diagonal with some "organic" features, this is because the data doesnt change much from one point in the file to the next.
+It is mainly a diagonal with some "organic" features, this is because the data doesn't change much from one point in the file to the next.
 One thing to notice is the number of channels the data is encoded with.
 Especially in 3D you can notice 3 distinct features when an image is encoded in RGB, these are the RGB, GBR and BRG trigrams.
 Another caveat is the presence of an (almost) unused channel, this happens with unused alpha channels, or sound encoded on 16bit but with the original data coming from an 8 bit source for example.
 In those cases one of the channels will almost never change thus projecting the whole histogram on a couple of planes in the 3D view.
 Here are some samples:

 #### Sound